 Tax Increment Financing (TIF): The Kansas TIF Act (K.S.A.
-12-1770 et seq) authorize the use of TIF by cities and counties to aid in the financing of private development projects that will provide substantial public benefit such as job creation/retention, elimination of blight, or needed public improvements.
+12-1770 et seq) authorizes the use of TIF by cities and counties to aid in the financing of private development projects that will provide substantial public benefit such as job creation/retention, elimination of blight, or needed public improvements.
 City Council Policy 106 provides further guidance on the use of TIF by the City of Mission.

-TIF permits the City to capture the additional (increment) property tax and sales tax for all tax jurisdictions that is generated from new development that is above the original (base) property and sales tax that existed prior to the new development occurring.
-The incremental property and sales tax collected by the City is used to reimburse the developer for certain eligible costs associated with the development, or for certain public improvements that encourage future development, while the base property and sales tax continues to be collected by the various tax jurisdictions.
+TIF permits the City to capture the additional (incremental) property tax and sales tax for all taxing jurisdictions that is generated from new development that is above the original (base) property and sales tax that existed prior to the new development occurring.
+The incremental property and sales tax collected by the City is used to reimburse the developer for certain eligible costs associated with the development, or for certain public improvements that encourage future development, while the base property and sales tax continues to be collected by the various taxing jurisdictions.
 The use of TIF is limited to 20 years for each development project.

-The use of TIF begins first with the establishment of a TIF district.
+The use of TIF begins with the establishment of a TIF district.
 A study must be submitted to the City demonstrating how the property within a clearly defined area meets one or more of the criteria outlined in the TIF Act that would give cause for the use of TIF.
-The study is evaluated by City staff and public hearing held to take testimony on the study.
+The study is evaluated by City staff and a public hearing held to take testimony on the study.
 Notice of the public hearing is given to the school board and the board of county commissioners.
 Each has the right to submit an objection to the creation of the district.
 If there is no objection, and the Council finds the testimony to be compelling, it may then establish the TIF district by ordinance.

 Once the TIF district is established, a developer and/or property owner may submit a Project Plan to the City with details for a proposed development project within the district.
 The project plan outlines how the proposed development project will address the underlining concerns that led to the creation of the TIF district, and how TIF is to be used in assisting with the proposed development project.
 Staff will evaluate the merits and cost-benefit of the Project Plan before submitting to the City Council for consideration.
 Again, a public hearing is set to take testimony on the Project Plan and notice of such is sent to the school board and board of county commissioners.
-If the Project Plan is approved a redevelopment agreement will be adopted by the City Council as well specifying the performance standards for the development project, what costs are to be reimbursed, and requirements for such.
+If the Project Plan is approved, a redevelopment agreement specifying the performance standards for the development project, costs to be reimbursed, and other requirements will be adopted by the City Council.

-The City of Mission establishes individual funds for each TIF district that is adopted in order to track the property and sales tax collected and reimbursed back to the developer.
-The funds are shown as non-major governmental funds in this comprehensive annual financial report.
-For the fiscal year ending December 31, 2021, the City applied incremental revenues to TIF projects as follows:
+The City of Mission establishes individual funds for each TIF district in order to track the property and sales tax collected and reimbursed back to the developer.
+The funds are shown as non-major governmental funds in this annual comprehensive financial report.
+For the fiscal year ending December 31, 2023, the City applied incremental revenues to TIF projects as follows: